Release date: May 2nd, 2018Download

 - We improved the error logging in the Runtime for requests sent by the widgets.
 We now include the name of the widget that issued the request in the error message, if that widget can be identified by the request.
 (Ticket 60343)

-- We fixed the issue where using multiple validation feedback actions on the same object in a nanoflow resulted in showing only the most recent one.
+- We fixed an issue where using multiple validation feedback actions on the same object in a nanoflow resulted in showing only the most recent one.

 - We fixed comparing empty lists to an